DIET - EXERCISE - FITNESS For Life

 Traditional complex carbohydrates like rice and potatoes were absorbed slowly, and that simple and refined carbohydrates, like candies and jams resulted in a sharp rise in blood sugar.
 This is not always the case.
 There are more considerations involved than just simple vs complex or refined vs. natural.

 Eating foods with a low GI value tend to provide a feeling of fullness for longer and therefore assist those trying to eat less or lose weight.
 Diabetics can now choose their foods in a more controlled manner.

 The GI factor is not the key to all weight loss, but it is another excellent another tool.
 A diet rich in low GI foods is a good diet, provided that there is nutritional variety.

 training, you alternate between bursts of higher-intensity exercise and

-more fit, you decrease the "rest" time and increase the
+fit, you decrease the "rest" time and increase the high-intensity

 According to the American College of Sports Medicine, more calories are burned in short, high intensity exercise.
 If you are counting calories burned, high intensity exercise such as intervals are better than long, slow endurance exercise, but you may pay a price, there are dangers in intensity exercise, so read up, before you begin this regime.